Jarmila Kröschlová: Career

 In 1931, Kröschlová opened her own dance teaching studio at the Phoenix Palace and throughout the 1930s taught children's dance classes with a focus on folk dance.
 The following year, her dance company took the bronze medal at the Académie Internationale de le Danses exposition in Paris with choreography and the libretto Kröschlová wrote for Podvečer parného dne (The Evening of a Steamy Day) by Václav Smetáček.
 In 1936, she played the title role of Kolumba in a feature-length dance drama, using her ideas on the theater of motion, to music written by E. Hohag and a libretto by Miloš Hlávka.
-In October 1937, the family moved to Munich, where Oskar had been offered a position as a professor at the University of Munich.
+In October 1937, the family moved to Munich, where Oskar had been offered a position as a professor at the Ludwig-Maximilians-Universität München.
 Finding the conditions under the Nazi regime intolerable, they returned to Prague ten months later and divorced in 1939.

 During the German occupation of Czechoslovakia, Kröschlová was a member of the Resistance Group of Věrni.
 She escaped detection for her activities, but her sister Naděžda, known as Naďa was arrested.
 In 1940, she wrote the libretto and choreographed Škola žen (School of Women) by František Bartoš and Královničky by Jaroslav Teklý.
 She created folk dancing performances based on Slavic and Christmas customs between 1942 and 1944 and in 1943, played the role of Runa in the stage play Radúz and Mahulena by Julius Zeyer.
 Between 1949 and 1958, she taught at the Academy of Performing Arts and though she continued to work as a consultant to various theater groups, Kröschlová's last choreographic work was for a production of Legends by Antonín Dvořák, staged in 1950 at the Theater of Music.

 In the 1950s, besides her professorial lectures, Kröschlová began publishing works on folk dancing and in that year became an editor of the journal, Tanečních listů (Dance Lists).
 She published Základy pohybové výchovy tanečníka a herce (Basic Movements of a Dancer and Actor) in 1956, Výrazový tanec (Expressive Dance) in 1964, and Nauka o pohybu in 1975, which was translated and released in English as Movement Theory and Practice in 2000.
 Her books were theoretical works on movement, rather than specific guides for creating modern dance.
 They focused on the importance of stillness to create the body's preparation for kinaesthetic awareness to create and perform.
 She retired in 1970 and withdrew from the public.